visgl/luma.gl/docs/get-started/whats-next.md

 This will start a local development server and open the page in your browser.
 The main application code is in `app.js` and the page will automatically refresh whenever it's udpated.

-Note that we checkout the latest release branch here (`8.0-release`), which is recommended as `master` the active developmentment branch.
+Note that we checkout the latest release branch here (`8.0-release`), which is recommended as `master` is the active development branch.